AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>PractitionerRole.code</td>
                     <td>Composition.extension(composition-author-role)->PractitionerRole.code</td>
                     <td rowspan="3">
-                        <p>The requirements document states if the PSML document will include the healthcare setting in which the
+                        <p>This requirement states the PSML document will include the healthcare setting in which the
 PSML document was authored.
 The profiles allow for an authoring role or organisation type (e.g. "Community Pharmacy" or "Hospital Pharmacy") and an encounter type (e.g. "Home Medicines Review) - they do not mandate any of these elements.</p>
                         <p>These parts of the requirement are best enforced in a conformance profile.</p>
                     </td>